pilrhealth/documentation/src/content/pages/about.md

 a smartphone application to ask the user some questions about their physical activities and diet that day.

-In PiLR you simply enable the FitBit and EMA [[instruments]] for your participants.
+In PiLR you simply enable the FitBit and EMA [[Instrument]] for your participants.
 The EMA smartphone application allows mobile surveys to be distributed to your participants.
 When the user is finished with the survey, they submit their data via the app, and PiLR handles